Central Virginia I

 (1862 - 1864), near Culpeper

 The Union built a signal station here in August 1862 before the Battle of Cedar Mountain.
 Used by the Confederates shortly afterwards.
-Used by the Union during the winter encampment of 1863-64.
+Used by the Union during the Army of the Potomac's winter encampment of 1863-64.

 (1863 - 1864), Culpeper County

-The main body of the Union Army of the Potomac spent the winter (November 1863 - May 1864) in various locations across the county, including Culpeper, Brandy Station, Stevensburg, and along the railroad south of town.
+The main body of the Union Army of the Potomac spent the winter (November 1863 - May 1864) in various locations across the county, including Culpeper (Court House), Brandy Station, Stevensburg, and along the railroad south of the court house near Winston, and to the rear of Rappahannock Station (near Elkwood) and Kelly's Ford on the Rappahannock River.
 State marker on VA 3 in Stevensburg.
-The Confederate Army of Northern Virginia originally planned to winter here, but after the battles of Kelly's Ford and Rappahannock Station (November 1863), they were forced across the Rapidan River into Orange County.
+The Confederate Army of Northern Virginia originally planned to winter here that year, but after the battles of Kelly's Ford and Rappahannock Station (November 1863), they were forced across the Rapidan River into Orange County.
+Names of the various company and division camps are not known or undetermined.

 Hassinunga